thewoolleyman/example-sshd-http-app/README.md

 ## Running the image in GitLab Workspaces

-- Open this project from https://gitlab.com/gitlab-org/workspaces/examples/example-sshd-http-app, or push it to a new project in your local GDK.
+- Open this project from https://gitlab.com/gitlab-org/workspaces/examples/example-sshd-http-app, or...
+- ...push it to a new project in your local GDK:
+  - Create `example-sshd-http-app` project in GDK under `gitlab-org`, with no repo (no README)
+  - From local machine: `git remote add gdk ssh://git@gdk.test:2222/gitlab-org/example-sshd-http-app.git`
+  - Push to GDK: `git push gdk main:main`
 - Create a new workspace in the project.